[This post was originally written in September 2022. But, update: Yum. My third order just arrived in the mail yesterday.]

 The twist is that it’s a small recyclable cup of liquid-nitrogen flash-frozen coffee concentrate.
 Add your liquid of choice, hot to the frozen puck or cold after thawing, and you have instant coffee that isn’t, well, instant coffee.
 I predominantly use it as an espresso shot equivalent for making ice lattes, and for this purpose, it is effective and efficient.
 And it’s easy to slip in my bag and use on-site.
 On the enjoyment scale, I put it way above Starbucks’ regular iced coffee and just underneath their shaken iced espresso.

 I honestly don’t know if I will continue to subscribe in the future, because it’s not the cheapest.
 You can cancel at any time and thankfully it’s also easy to spread out deliveries and pause them for months, because there’s no way I would want tons of coffee piling up in my freezer at any given time.
 I just don’t drink that much.
-With a $25 new member coupon, the per cup cost is $1.20 per pod (just a bit more than Nespresso pods) and cheaper than what I get at the coffee shop (but also more expensive than nothing, free tea, or the burnt brown caffeinated sludge otherwise available).
+With the new $20 new member coupon, the per cup cost is about $2 per pod (more than Nespresso, less than a coffee shop, and also more expensive than nothing, free tea, or the burnt brown caffeinated sludge otherwise available).